amaboh/quantitative_data_analyses/notes.md

 | has_parking              | Property has parking                                                         |
 | Is_furnished             |     Was the property sold with its contents (furnishings) or   not?
 (0,1)    |

+## Objective

+Main Objective is to created an analysis of house pricing based on the different variables provided.